 Legislator Josh Lafazan, at 23 years of age, became Nassau County’s youngest-ever legislator upon his election to the Nassau County Legislature in November of 2017.
-He is currently serving his first term, where he represents Nassau’s 18th Legislative District.
+He is currently serving his second term, where he represents Nassau’s 18th Legislative District.

 Josh graduated from the Harvard Graduate School of Education with a Master’s Degree in Education Policy and Management in May 2017, and from the Cornell University ILR School with a Bachelor’s Degree in Industrial and Labor Relations in May 2016.
 Josh is currently pursuing his Doctoral Degree from the University of Pennsylvania.

 Josh is also a college professor, where he is the youngest faculty member at both Long Island University and New York Institute of Technology.
 Josh's courses teach young candidates how to run for public office in their communities, and young entrepreneurs on how to start a venture.